iandebeer/castanet/README.md

 # Castanet is a Colored Petri Net for GRPC/HTTP orchestration (e.g. FS2-GRPC or HTTP4S)

-Formally Petri Nets consist of Places (circles), Transitions (rectangles) and Arcs (arrows) that connect the Places to Transitions and Transitions to Places.
+Formally, a Petri Net is a state transition graph that maps Places (circles) to Transitions (rectangles) and Transitions to Places via Arcs (arrows).
-It is well suited for describing the orchestration of concurrent processes.
+It is well suited for describing the flow of concurrent processes.

 From the Castanet perspective, Petri Nets are directed graphs consisting of Places(States), Transitions(Services) and Arcs(Guards).
 It models state-transitions of (concurrent) processes.
 It is easy to see (if you are that way inclined) that Petri Nets form a Category of Petri